Lari and Mike

 A Meander through Our Time in the Wilderness

 After receiving the Chief's consent, the Mpika District Council then checked our land application whilst we spent six weeks walking and camping in the area investigating possible lodge sites with a local guide Paul Saili.
-Due to his dedication to poaching in this area he had excellent knowledge of the area and taught us some of the Bisa trees names and showed us evidence of the seemingly invisible wildlife.
+Due to his dedication to poaching in this area he had excellent knowledge of the area, taught us some of the Bisa tree names, and showed us evidence of the seemingly invisible wildlife.
 It was a magic month with only two decisions to make each day - where to walk and what to eat!
 The District Council assured us that the Ministry of Lands would issue our title deeds, and when our Investment Certificate was granted, encouraged us to start developing.

-This we did since we weren't waiting for title to secure a loan and believed the encouragement from the Chief and Council who insisted that building would convince the Ministry that we were serious.
+This we did since we weren't waiting for title to secure a loan, and believed the encouragement from the Chief and Council who insisted that building would convince the Ministry that we were serious.
 18 years later we received our 99 year title deeds.
+We feel very lucky to be custodians of this incredibly beautiful and special place.

 Our building has been a long learning process, the first one we built is no longer standing; the staff houses were an improvement followed by the stables, and store before we embarked on the camp buildings and lodge.
 We have tried to maximise the views from the lodge buildings and minimise the view of the camp from the surrounding areas.
 The chalets have been called after the different woods used for the furniture and fittings.